wboyz/javascript/README.md

 - [7.10](#7.10) <a name='7.10'></a> Never use the Function constructor to create a new function.

-  > Why?
+  > Miért?
 Creating a function in this way evaluates a string similarly to eval(), which opens vulnerabilities.

   ```javascript
   // rossz